You'll produce designs for furniture and other items that will be mass-produced, produced in small batches or made as one-off individual pieces

 Networking is crucial and trade fairs can be a useful source of information and contacts.

-It is vital to keep up to date with developments in materials, equipment and design trends by attending and exhibiting your work at trade shows and exhibitions.
-Professional journals are useful sources of information on latest trends and news, take a look at Design Week.
+It’s vital that you keep up to date with developments in materials, equipment and design trends by attending and exhibiting your work at trade shows and exhibitions.
+Professional journals, such as Design Week, are useful sources of information on the latest trends and news.

-Joining a professional body is also useful.
+You could also join a professional body, such as the Chartered Society of Designers.
 Membership can provide professional recognition, access to advice, opportunities for continuing professional development (CPD) and industry contacts.
-For more information see the Chartered Society of Designers (CSD).

-Developing additional practical skills may be helpful, particularly for self-employed designers.
+Developing additional practical skills may be helpful, particularly if you’re self-employed.
 Many local colleges and design institutions offer relevant courses such as upholstery, carpentry, and computer-aided design (CAD).

-Further study can provide new inspiration and the opportunity to experiment, diversify and obtain specialist knowledge.
+Further study can be inspiring and bring the opportunity to experiment, diversify and obtain specialist knowledge.

 If you're a designer working on a smaller scale, success will depend on a mixture of these things:

-Furniture designers, typically known as consultant designers, may progress to the role of senior consultant designer, even eventually reaching the level of manager or company director in large firms.
-However, it is usually true that the higher a designer progresses up the career ladder, the less actual design work he or she is able to do.
+Progression can be to the role of consultant designer, senior consultant designer or even manager or company director in large firms.
+However, it's usually true that the higher you progress up the career ladder, the less actual design work you are able to do.

-Another avenue for experienced designers is becoming a furniture buyer for a large company or organisation, or on behalf of other client groups, such as the tourism and hospitality sectors, or private individuals.
+- becoming a furniture buyer for a large company or organisation, or on behalf of other client groups, such as the tourism and hospitality sectors.